Ice-mourne/Clarity/README.md

 - Then extract contents of the folder and depending on browser fallow installation instructions

 # Chrome:
-- Paste this `chrome://extensions/` in the address bar without quotes than on the top right press "Developer mode" and on to left "load unpaced" select folder extracted earlier and you done
+- Paste this `chrome://extensions/` in the address bar without quotes than on the top right press "Developer mode" and on to left "load unpacked" select folder extracted earlier and you done

 # FireFox:
 - First of all, I don't recommend using Firefox because you will need to add an extension every time you open Firefox (basically if you close Firefox you will need to add an extension again)